liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. exponential
 1. do not worry if the details in this section are a bit overwhelming, the important things to take away from this section are
 1. when I get on the treadmill, I'm able to clear my mind and stop worrying or thinking about things that cause a lot of stress for me
-1. don't judge a book by it's cover
 1. I have chills when I'm listening to this song; I get chills when I'm listening to this song
 1. protesters packed in the Tennessee state Capitol as lawmakers debated expelling three democratic house members
 1. peninsula